-The academy recognises the additional vulnerability when using reasonable force in response to risks presented by incidents involving children with SEND or with medical conditions.
+There are circumstances when it is appropriate for staff to use reasonable force to safeguard children.
+The academy recognises the additional vulnerability when using reasonable force in response to risks presented by incidents involving children with SEND, mental health or with medical conditions.
 The academy will consider its duties under the Equality Act 2010 and their Public Sector Equality Duty.
 Positive and proactive behaviour support, for instance through drawing up individual behaviour plans for more vulnerable children and agreeing them with parents and carers can reduce the occurrence of challenging behaviour and the need to use reasonable force.

-The academy procedure for use of reasonable force can be found in the behaviour policy which is written in conjunction with the Department for Education's advice 'Use of reasonable force - advice for leaders, staff and governing bodies'
+The academy procedure for use of reasonable force can be found in the behaviour policy which is written in conjunction with the Department for Education's advice.